 Guernsey became occupied by German Forces during World War II.
 A lot of Guernsey men, women and children were evacuated which included some of our dairy farmers.
 The island had a much smaller population to supply milk to so the remaining farmers began trading individually.

 This was shortly stopped by German forces who gained control of milk supply and instructed all milk produced on the island to be sent to one central facility and this is where it continued to be processed by the central dairy when Guernsey was liberated in 1945.

-Our current dairy in St Andrew's was built in 1951 and having more sophisticated facilities, milk was able to be pasteurised.
+Our current dairy in St Andrew's was built in 1951 and with more sophisticated facilities, the Dairy started to pasteurise milk for the first time.

 Milk has been arriving at our customers' doorsteps and breakfast tables in many different ways over time.